 The architects scale ruler

-The most common method of measuring a scaled drawing is via a scale rule, and we have a list of our favourite and most versatile rules here.
+The most common method of measuring a scaled drawing is via a scale rule, and we have a list of our favorite and most versatile rules here.

 Initially, how to use a scale rule to measure drawings may seem overwhelming, and it’s also very likely that you will require more than one rule, as different rules have different scales.